roualdes/bridgestan/paper/paper.md

 }
 ```

-`BridgeStan` users can access the gradient and transformed parameters of this
+`BridgeStan` users can access the gradient of this model easily,
-model with Python code like below.
+allowing for simple implementations of sampling algorithms.
+In the
+below example, we show an implementation of the Metropolis-adjusted
+Langevin algorithm (MALA) [@besag1994comments] built on `BridgeStan`.

 ```python
 import bridgestan as bs